How to Become a Certified Medical Assistant (CMA)

 El Paso Community College offers an associate of applied science degree in medical assisting technology, preparing students to work in administrative clinic offices, direct patient care, doctor offices, or other related facilities.
 Students in this program learn about terminology, medical ethics, physiology, anatomy, phlebotomy, pharmacology, laboratory procedures, clinical procedures, and EKGs.
 Graduates will be eligible to sit for the CMA exam offered through the AAMA or the RMA exam offered through the AMT.

-The program comprises 60 credits, including coursework in pharmacology & administration of medications; medical assistant laboratory procedures; wellness and health promotion; medical law and ethics; anatomy and physiology for medical assistants; and medical insurance.
+The program comprises 60 credits, including coursework in pharmacology and medication administration, medical assistant laboratory procedures, wellness and health promotion, medical law and ethics, anatomy and physiology for medical assistants, and medical insurance.

 Graduates will be ready to take up positions such as medical assistants, medical records managers, medical assistant instructors, transcription supervisors, and clinical team leaders.